wbagdon/eagle-diff/readme.md

 This simple python script lets you visually diff eagle CAD schematic and board files.

 ## Installation
- - Download eagle-diff.py somewhere on your path
+ - Download eagle_diff.py somewhere on your path
- - Eagle 7.0.0 - 7.7.0 are auto-detected, using the latest available
+ - Eagle 7.0.0 - 7.7.0 are auto-detected, using the latest available installed on system

 ## Prerequisites
  - [Pillow](https://pillow.readthedocs.io/en/3.4.x/index.html)